-September Weather Averages for New York
+September Weather Averages for New York, New York, USA

 What's the Weather like in New York in September

-At this time of year, the average temperature for the city starts off at 21°C, created by highs of 25°C during the daytime and lows of 17°C after dark, and drops down to 16°C, created by highs of 20°C during the daytime and lows of 12°C after dark, making the first week of Septem...
+At this time of year, the average temperature for the city starts off at 21°C, created by highs of 25°C during the daytime and lows of 17°C after dark, and drops down to 16°C, created by highs of 20°C during the daytime and lows of 12°C after dark, making the first week o...

 What's the Weather like in New York in September

 At this time of year, the average temperature for the city starts off at 21°C, created by highs of 25°C during the daytime and lows of 17°C after dark, and drops down to 16°C, created by highs of 20°C during the daytime and lows of 12°C after dark, making the first week of September the best time to visit if you want to go to New York when temperatures are at their highest.

 Although it only happens on an average of 10% of days, temperatures can sometimes rise above 29°C and drop below 7°C in New York in September.
 The highest temperature that has ever been recorded in the city during this month is 34°C, whilst the coldest temperature ever registered here at this time of year is 6°C.

 With rainfall occurring on around 1/3 of days across this month, chances are good that you'll experience a shower or two during your holiday, so be prepared and take an umbrella with you.

 The likelihood of rainfall making an appearance in New York in September stays constant throughout the month, beginning at 38% on September 5th, dropping down to 37% by September 17th and rising up to 38% by September 30th.